eye-division/jeniross/_gallery/tapestries.md

       Woven Tapestry  H: 80 cm x W: 120 cm.

       Linden Tapestry was commissioned for a London home and woven during lockdown.
-Jeni continues the theme of time and its responses to the landscape.
+Jeni continues the theme of time and her responses to the landscape.